Feeling overloaded and exhausted? Learn how to triage your calendar to find time for self-care in your busy schedule.

 - Time to meal plan, shop, and prepare healthy food for our family.

-- Time to be active and moving our body.
+- It is time to be active and move our bodies.

 - Rest and quiet time.